Skip to content

 Is the Maldives budget-friendly for tourists?

 Yes, the Maldives can cater to all budgets.
-Local meals and transport are pretty cheap, and many natural attractions are free or low-cost.
+Local meals and transportation are relatively inexpensive, and many natural attractions are either free or low-cost.

 Tipping in the Maldives

 Tipping is a nice way to show appreciation for good service.
-Restaurants usually expect about 10%, and a little extra is always welcome for taxis and hotel staff.
+Restaurants usually expect a 10% tip, and a little extra is always welcome for taxis and hotel staff.

 Tipping in the Maldives is usually done in USD, especially at resorts.
 On local islands, you can also tip in Maldivian Rufiyaa (MVR).